pachyderm/docs-content/latest/manage/upgrades.md

 weight: 3
 ---

+{{%notice warning%}}
+The next minor release of {{%productName%}} (2.10) will no longer support Postgres versions older than **Postgres 15**.
+We recommend that you at least upgrade to Postgres 15 to ensure compatibility.
+If you encounter any issues, please let us know by filing a support ticket.
+{{%/notice%}}

 Learn how to upgrade {{% productName %}} to access new features and performance enhancements.

 ## Before You Start